gurby123/AppBootStrap/README.md

 docker run -d -p 8080:8080 appbootstrap3

 # Docker3
 Docker3 finally worked in displaying the webiste with nginx from alpine.
-It is totally working because of the bootstrap code and the advance users will need to figure out the setting to use nodejs on this website template.
+It is working because of the bootstrap code and the advance users will need to figure out the setting to use nodejs and gulp on this website template.
+However Nodejs 12.x passed the installtion while 14.x and 16.x failed

 Dockerfile is as follows:
 FROM nginx:alpine